 A Web Application Firewall or WAF provides security for online services from malicious Internet traffic.
-WAFs detect and filter out threats such as OWASP Top 10 which could degrade, compromise or bring down online applications.
+WAFs detect and filter out threats such as the OWASP Top 10, which could degrade, compromise or bring down online applications.

 Web application firewalls assist load balancing by examining HTTP traffic before it reaches the application server.
 They also protect against web application vulnerability and unauthorized transfer of data from the web server at a time when security breaches are on the rise.
 According to the Verizon Data Breach Investigations Report, web application attacks were the most prevalent breaches in 2017 and 2018.

 The PCI Security Standards Council defines a web application firewall as “a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.”

 A web application firewall (WAF) intercepts and inspects all HTTP requests using a security model based on a set of customized policies to weed out bogus traffic.
 WAFs block bad traffic outright or can challenge a visitor with a CAPTCHA test that humans can pass but a malicious bot or computer program cannot.